signalfx/gdi-specification/specification/configuration.md

 **Status**: [Experimental](../README.md#versioning-and-status-of-the-specification)

 By default, serverless instrumentation libraries MUST send data directly to Splunk Observability Cloud (direct ingest).
+Therefore, the following applies to exporter configuration:
+- `OTEL_TRACES_EXPORTER`
+  - MUST default to `otlp` over HTTP, as currently supported by the ingest
+  - MAY offer `jaeger-thrift-splunk`

 Apart from standard set of configuration properties for instrumentation libraries based on OpenTelemetry, serverless MUST honour the following: